 This course is a reading and discussion course designed to delve into a specific topic in Non-Western history.
-Prerequisite: HIST 2000 (The Historian's Craft) and an upper-level Non-Western history seminar or permission of the instructor.
+Prerequisites: at least 3 hours of upper-level Non-Western history seminars or permission of the instructor.

-HIST 4201 PRACTICUM 1-6 hours
+HIST 4201 PRACTICUM IN HISTORY

 An individual program designed to provide training and experience in such areas as archival organization and management, editing, historical preservation and restoration, and museology following a contractual plan initiated by the student and accepted by the department.
-Prerequisite: HIST 2000 (The Historian's Craft) and 12 hours of upper-level history seminars and permission of the instructor.
+Prerequisites: HIST 2000, 12 hours of upper-level history seminars, and permission of the instructor.

-HIST 4301 INDEPENDENT STUDY
+HIST 4301 INDEPENDENT STUDY IN HISTORY

 Self-directed study following a contractual plan initiated by the student and accepted by the department.
-Prerequisite: HIST 2000 (The Historian's Craft) and 12 hours of upper-level history seminars and permission of the instructor.
+Prerequisites: HIST 2000, 12 hours of upper-level history seminars, and permission of the instructor.